JonGeorge/jongeorge.dev/src/content/writing/slow-cook-your-ideas.md

 title: Slow Cook Your Ideas
 date: 2026-02-15T12:00:00.000Z
 author: Jon George
 description: "I’ve been using LLMs to simmer ideas before I build.
-The result is better output and a stronger mental model.
-Here’s the cycle: zoom out, zoom in, build, repeat."
+The result is better output and a stronger mental model."
 category: Engineering
 ---
 After you have been marinating on a thought for some time, there’s something sweet about putting it on a slow simmer.
 An idea you didn’t rush to the terminal with, instead one that sat in conversation for days or weeks, getting turned over, pressure-tested, shaped, and then built only after it was fully cooked.